Sponsored by the Council on Hypertension

 A candidate may be nominated an unlimited number of times by different individuals in the same year.
 The Awards Committee will assess the candidates' overall scientific, teaching and service contributions to the field of hypertension and to the Council on Hypertension.

 Electronic submission of a nomination through the Council Awards Application System is required.
 Hard copies of any part of the nomination cannot be accepted.

 The nomination file (submitted on the nominee’s behalf) should contain the following documents in PDF format:

 - Letter of nomination and two additional supporting letters from individuals who are familiar with the nominee's contribution to the field of hypertension and service to the council.

-The award will be presented at the High Blood Pressure 2013 Scientific Sessions in September and consists of a $2,000 honorarium, a plaque, travel and expenses for the recipient and spouse, and complimentary registration to the conference.
+The award will be presented at the Hypertension Scientific Sessions in September and consists of a $2,000 honorarium, a plaque, travel and expenses for the recipient and spouse, and complimentary registration to the conference.

 All nominations must be received through the Council Awards Application System by 5 p.m.
 Central Standard Time on May 20, 2015.
 Please submit nominations as early as possible before the deadline.